Occupation-Based Balance Interventions For Your OT Practice

 If you’re an occupational therapy practitioner or student searching for occupation-based dynamic balance interventions, then this article is just for you!

-Occupation-based interventions are not only our bread and butter, but they also differentiate us from physical therapy.
+Occupation-based interventions are not only our bread and butter, but they also can help differentiate us from physical therapy.

-It can be way too easy to accidentally do the same non-occupation based balance interventions as our PT counterparts, so with this list you’ll know you’re doing true occupational therapy while providing functional, client-centered interventions for your patients.
+It can be way too easy to accidentally do the same non-occupation based balance interventions as our PT counterparts in rehab settings, so with this list you’ll know you’re providing functional, client-centered interventions for your patients.

 Many of these intervention ideas came from the amazing members of the My OT Spot Facebook group, which I want to give a huge thanks to for helping me with this list.
 (If you aren’t a member, join here!)

-These are some of the most popular occupation-based standing and sitting balance interventions you can use in your practice.
+Without further ado, here are the top occupation-based standing and sitting balance interventions that you can start using in your practice.

 If your patient is higher level, where they can stand and ambulate, and they demonstrate impaired balance, these activities can provide a great challenge.
 Before diving into them, be sure you ask your patient if they do these at home to ensure your intervention is client-centered.